Rams (2015 film): Production

 Rams was based on a story told by the director's father about two brothers sharing the same land who had a falling out over a woman and stopped speaking to each other for 40 years.
 Grímur liked the tragicomic underpinnings of the story, noting that such conflicts can be common in rural Iceland and beyond.
 "These brothers are not only in sheep farming, they are also in the parliament."

 The film was shot on locations in the Bárðardalur valley in north east Iceland between Akureyri and Mývatn.

-The film was shot with anamorphic lenses to impart the feeling of a western and was partially inspired by the 2007 film There Will Be Blood, as well as the work of the Finnish filmmaker, Aki Kaurismäki.
 Sigurður Sigurjónsson and Theodór Júlíusson, two of Iceland's best-known actors, prepared for their roles by working on a sheep farm.
 Most of the other characters were actual farmers, as was the film's sheep trainer.